devth/devth.github.com/_posts/2014-10-05-on-learning.md

 0. Practice and repetition

 It helps to learn major concepts first, then go back in and fill in the details.

+## Teaching

+I've found that is nothing is as effective for learning hard, abstract concepts than trying to teach it.
+It's a forcing factor that causes you to *really* learn something.
+You might think you understand a concept, but when you try to teach someone else and have a hard time, you have to go back and learn it better.
+I do this through blogging, code reviewing and discussions in chat.